-I spent 50 years working on GMC, Ford, and other makes as a mechanic, so I speak from experience, not that I'm necessarily the sharpest knife in the drawer.
+I spent fifty years working on GMC, Ford, and other makes as a mechanic, so I speak from experience, not that I am necessarily the sharpest knife in the drawer.

-First, I'm 67, I've had nearly 50 years years of experience repairing numerous makes of vehicles including GMC, so that's out of the way.
-Yes.
-I'm old but not ready for the pasture and my brain is working reasonably well.
+First, I am sixty seven, I have had nearly fifty years years of experience repairing numerous makes of vehicles including GMC, so that is out of the way.
+Yes, I am old but not ready for the pasture and my brain is working reasonably well.

 The 1997 GMC torpedo fuel pumps like so many, are basically prone to failure (I wanted to use another definition about the fuel pump quality - however, I want to keep my comments civil).